Foreign Language Tutors

 Mariana Goycoechea

 Mariana Goycoechea began her teaching career as an adjunct lecturer of French literature, language, and civilization in 2010.
 She has taught at Hunter College, City College , St. John’s University, and LaGuardia Community College where she was a Writing Across the Curriculum Fellow.
-In 2019, Mariana began her second career as a K-12 instructor at the Browning School where she taught French and Spanish for three years in both the Middle and Upper school divisions.
-She currently teaches upper school Spanish at the Marymount School of New York.
+Mariana currently teaches Upper School at Hewitt, and previously upper school Spanish at the Marymount School of New York and was a K-12 instructor at the Browning School where she taught French and Spanish in both the Middle and Upper school divisions.
 Mariana earned her B.A in French and Spanish Language and Literatures from Hunter College and an M.Phil (ABD) in French from the CUNY Graduate Center.
 She also holds an MFA in poetry from Ashland University.
 Ms. Goycoechea’s work has been featured in multiple poetry anthologies the U.S and abroad.
 She has been most recently published in the BreakBeat Poets Vol. 4: LatiNEXT.
 She is excited and grateful to extend her linguistic expertise with Teachers Who Tutor.

 Kent Kinzer